 VAT & fuel cards

-- Reclaim all the VAT on both business and personal trips, ensuring that you pay the correct fuel scale charge for your vehicles.
-This option is often best if you don’t have detailed mileage records as it saves you from making an error on your estimations.
+Reclaim all the VAT on both business and personal trips, ensuring that you pay the correct fuel scale charge for your vehicles.
+This option is often best if you don’t have detailed mileage records, as it saves you from making an error in your estimations.

 It’s also worth noting that you can claim VAT for all business-related expenses that come with running a fleet, including maintenance costs, repairs, or off-street parking.
 You can also claim for any accessories you’ve fitted for business use.